 , ligament and tendon reconstruction, tissue scaffolds

 Knitting creates a construction by interlocking a series of loops of one or more yarns.
-Common knitting methods include warp knitting and weft knitting.
-Warp knitting creates versatile geometric structures that exhibit controlled elasticity in both directions within limits and dimensional stability.
-Weft knitting enables biomedical structures to have controlled thickness (using a wide variety of materials), consistent pore size and shape, and excellent elongation and recovery.
+Warp knitting creates versatile geometric structures with controlled elasticity in both directions within limits and dimensional stability.
+Weft knitting enables biomedical structures to have controlled thickness, consistent pore size and shape, and excellent elongation and recovery.
+Key characteristics of knitted textiles include stretch/controlled elongation, conformability, and controlled pore size.
+They also provide bulk and are lightweight.

 Braided applications include sutures, stents